jakeheis/SwiftCLI/MIGRATION.md

 SwiftCLI 2.0
 ==

 In SwiftCLI 2.0, the library has been updated for Swift 3 as well as had a number of customization options made available.
+If you don't want the updated functionality but instead just code that works with Swift 3, use Version 1.3.0 instead of 2.0.0.

 Command
 ===